github/docs/content/get-started/customizing-your-github-workflow/exploring-integrations/github-extensions-and-integrations.md

 {% ifversion fpt or ghec %}

+{% note %}

+You can configure an assignment in {data variables.product.prodname_education} to use an integrated development environment (IDE).
+This lets students collaborate and run programs without installing Git and a full development toolchain on their computer.
+For more information, see [Integrate {data variables.product.prodname_classroom} with an IDE](/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/integrate-github-classroom-with-an-ide).

+{% endnote %}

 ## Editor tools

 You can connect to {% data variables.product.product_name %} repositories within third-party editor tools such as Unity and {% data variables.product.prodname_vs %}.